BODMAT/CareTrack/README.md

 # CareTrack
 ## The purpose of this project:
-- Client: see his list of Cares (pats), can add new Care (choose animal, type of work, cost) and can change/delete his Cares
+- Client: see his list of his Animals, Assignments, Cares.
+Can upd/del them.
-- Admin: see all Clients, all Cares (filter by Client, Animal, Work) and can change/delete everything.
+- Admin: see all Animals, Assignments, Cares can change/delete (+filter) everything.